fsspec/gcsfs/docs/source/index.rst

 A pythonic file-system interface to `Google Cloud Storage`_.

-This software is beta, use at your own risk.

 Please file issues and requests on github_ and we welcome pull requests.

 .. _github: https://github.com/fsspec/gcsfs/issues